 - 3. So, What Are U.S. Government Agencies Doing Today To Enable Better Supply Chain Interoperability?

-1. Both Supply Chains And Government Agencies Are Challenged By Shipment Data Interoperability.
+1. Both Supply Chains And Government Agencies Are Challenged By Shipping Data Interoperability.

 Shipment Data Interoperability Challenges